Bachelor of Commerce/Bachelor of Psychology

 Find a scholarshipCareer Opportunities

-Students graduate with an evidence-based career e-portfolio along with industry ready learning literacies and learn how to apply the theoretical concepts studied in a practical and real-world setting.
-There are employment opportunities in any job or role that involves understanding and guiding human behaviour, showing empathy and compassion, and displaying skills such as the ability to evaluate the needs of a client, write formal reports, and keep accurate and organised records.
-Finally, this course will prepare students for further postgraduate studies in business or psychology.
+The course prepares you for a diverse range of careers with employment opportunities in any job or role that involves understanding and guiding human behaviour, showing empathy and compassion, and displaying skills such as the ability to evaluate the needs of a client, write formal reports, and keep accurate and organised records.
+The course will also prepare you for further postgraduate studies in business or psychology.

 Possible future job titles

-Human Resources Manager, Human Resources Consultant, Recruitment Officer, Training & Development Officer, Employment Relations Officer, Organisational Development Consultant, Management Consultant, Recruitment Consultant, Organisational Psychologist, Human Resource Case Manager
+Human Resources Manager, Human Resources Consultant, Recruitment Officer, Training and Development Officer, Employment Relations Officer, Organisational Development Consultant, Management Consultant, Recruitment Consultant, Organisational Psychologist, Human Resource Case Manager

 Quick guide to uni-speak